-As students weigh their options between major public and private universities, one question that they might have is whether or not Christian colleges considered private colleges.
+As students weigh their options between major public and private universities, one question that they might have is whether or not Christian colleges are considered private colleges.
 In the United States, any university directly associated with the Christian faith, or any other faith, is certainly considered a private institution.
 This includes all Christian colleges.

 Private Institutions Have Unique Educational Requirements

 For this reason, many students with a strong belief in Christianity will find that Christian colleges provide them with a more values-oriented general education core, including in-depth courses in ethics, philosophy, theology, and comparative religions.
 These classes are harder to find at public institutions.

 Generous Scholarships Offset Tuition Costs

-These programs help to offset the higher annual cost of tuition for students that need it the most, and they’re typically based on a student’s academic performance in high school or during their first few years of college.
+These programs help to offset the higher annual cost of tuition for students that require it the most, and they’re typically based on a student’s academic performance in high school or during their first few years of college.
 Some schools may even give community service scholarships, which offset the cost of tuition as long as students volunteer for a minimum number of hours each semester.

 Different Majors for Christian Students

 In addition to this strong liberal arts core, many Christian institutions have majors that directly connect with their core values.
 These majors might specialize in nonprofit management, charity, ethical business, or even a comparative study of religion.
-Many students at these schools use their unique majors as a gateway to a career in academia or higher education through seminaries, leading to work with congregations around the world.
+Most students at these schools use their unique majors as a gateway to a career in academia or higher education through seminaries, leading to work with congregations around the world.

 Community with a World Full of Scholars

-Unlike public institutions, many Christian schools actually network with each other using a “faith-based” approach.
+Unlike public institutions, many Christian schools network with each other using a “faith-based” approach.
 For example, Catholic institutions operated by the Society of Jesus are all linked together through the Association of Jesuit Colleges and Universities.
 The same is true of Benedictine, Methodist, Presbyterian, and many other Christian affiliations that operate colleges in the United States.